SingleLineSign.jpg (12948 bytes) Copyright 2008, The Middle Spunk Creek Boys.

 "Laughing Waters" Bluegrass Festival 1999

-In 1998-1999 we recorded our third album, "No One Else," that features the current MSCB Four.
-Of the 13 songs, nine are originals (eight by Mark); we refer to this as "Mark’s Demo Album" when he’s not around.
-When he is around, we refer to it as "Mark’s Demo Album," just to show that we don’t sneak around behind anyone’s back.
+In 1998-1999 we recorded our third album, “No One Else.”
+Of the 13 songs, nine are originals (eight by Mark); we refer to this as “Mark’s Demo Album” when he’s not around.
+When he is around, we refer to it as “Mark’s Demo Album,” just to show that we don’t sneak around behind anyone’s back.
+The national magazine “Bluegrass Unlimited” praised it very highly, giving it a “Strong Recommendation.”

 2001-03-02_18.jpg (19072 bytes)